Letter from the CFO

 Personnel and general expenses

 Personnel expenses reached CHF 1,135.0 million in 2017 versus CHF 1,054.5 million one year earlier.
 As a percentage of turnover they stood flat and reached 13.5% in the year as in 2016.

 General expenses stood at CHF 404.8 million in the year to December from CHF 362.2 million in 2016.
 Measured as a percentage of turnover, it was 4.8%, 20 basis points higher than in 2016.

 EBITDA grew by 7.7% and stood at CHF 1,007.1 million (CHF 935.1 million in 2016).
 The EBITDA margin increased to 12.0% in 2017, compared to 11.9% in 2016.

 CHF 125 million synergies contributed to the 2017 results

 Depreciation, amortization, impairment and linearization

-Linearization amounted to CHF –74.7 million in 2016.
+Linearization amounted to CHF -58.9 million in 2017.
 Linearization is a non-cash item related to the Spanish business and originates from the difference between the average minimum guarantee (MAG) over the full concession period and the effective MAG payable in the period.
-This item also includes the reduction in concession payments granted based on an upfront payment (prepaid lease) related to Spanish contracts.
+This item also includes the reduction in concession payments granted based on an upfront payment (prepaid lease) related to the Spanish contracts.

 Deleveraging on the way